 - A bandage is applied to the operative site.
-Keep this in place for 72 hours after surgery. - It is normal for there to be drainage and for the dressing to become blood tinged.
+Keep this in place for 72 hours after surgery. - It is normal for there to be drainage and for the dressing/ACE wrap to become blood tinged.
 If this occurs, reinforce with additional dressing. - Remove the dressing after the 3rd post-operative day.
 It is still normal for there to some drainage from the incision.
-Apply clean dressing to the incision sit.
-Change this daily. - Do not shower until after the dressing is removed.
-Use of a garbage or plastic bag over the shoulder is advised to keep the wound dry.
-No bathes or hot tubs! - Do not use any topical agents over the incision sites. - Sometimes small incisions are made that do not require suture closure.
-Please do not be alarmed by this.
+Apply steri-strips or band-aids to the incision sites. - Do not use any topical agents over the incision sites. - Sometimes small incisions are made that do not require suture closure.
+Please do not be alarmed by this. - Do not shower until after the dressing is removed.
+No bathes or hot tubs!